SharePoint/sp-dev-docs/docs/general-development/use-workflow-interop-for-sharepoint.md

 ---
-title: Use workflow interop for SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 6c70e941-3836-4cf5-b848-f192fefddbd4
+title: Use workflow interop for SharePoint ms.prod: SHAREPOINT ms.assetid: 6c70e941-3836-4cf5-b848-f192fefddbd4
 ---

-# Use workflow interop for SharePoint 2013
+# Use workflow interop for SharePoint
 Provides a discussion of using SharePoint workflow Interop in the Visual Studio 2012 workflow designer.
-Workflow interop allows you to invoke a SharePoint 2010 workflow from within a SharePoint 2013 workflow.
-This is an important feature that allows you to reuse existing workflow features, and to call on workflow activities that are not integrated into SharePoint 2013.
+Workflow interop allows you to invoke a SharePoint 2010 workflow from within a SharePoint workflow.
+This is an important feature that allows you to reuse existing workflow features, and to call on workflow activities that are not integrated into SharePoint.